Ortho-integral surfaces: Orthobasis, (e-)orthoshapes, and length equivalent orthogeodesics

-\end{itemize} \end{dfn} An \textbf{r-orthoshape} is a set of orthogeodesics satisfying some equality conditions on their truncated lengths which hold for any pair $(S,\hat{S}) \in \hat{\mathcal{T}}(\Sigma)$.
-By this definition, a pair of length equivalent orthogeodesics is an example of an r-orthoshape.
-We are interested in some types of r-orthoshapes which closely related to length equivalent orthogeodesics. \begin{dfn} $\bb{O}$ is an \textbf{r-ortho}-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square if it is an ortho-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square with respect to any pair $(S,\hat{S}) \in \hat{\mathcal{T}}(\Sigma)$. \end{dfn} Due to the definition of length equivalent orthogeodesics, Definition \ref{r-} is equivalent to the following one: \begin{dfn} $\bb{O}$ is an \textbf{r-ortho}-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square if it is an ortho-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square with respect to $S^\star{}$ for any $S \in \mathcal{T}(\Sigma)$. \end{dfn}
+An \textbf{e-orthoshape} is a set of orthogeodesics satisfying some equality conditions on their truncated lengths which hold for any pair $(S,\hat{S}) \in \hat{\mathcal{T}}(\Sigma)$.
+By this definition, a pair of length-equivalent orthogeodesics is an example of an e-orthoshape.
+We are interested in some types of e-orthoshapes which closely related to length-equivalent orthogeodesics. \begin{dfn} $\bb{O}$ is an \textbf{e-ortho-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square} if it is an ortho-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square with respect to any pair $(S,\hat{S}) \in \hat{\mathcal{T}}(\Sigma)$. \end{dfn} Due to the definition of length equivalent orthogeodesics (See Definition \ref{dfn:lengthequivalentorthogeodesics}), Definition \ref{e-} is equivalent to the following one: \begin{dfn} $\bb{O}$ is an \textbf{e-orth-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square} if it is an ortho-isosceles-trapezoid/rectangle/kite/parallelogram/rhombus/square with respect to $S^\star{}$ for any $S \in \mathcal{T}(\Sigma)$. \end{dfn}